schoenemeyer/WRF-Azure/README.md

 az login
 az account show
 ```
-will show the available ids, e.g. "id": c45f88-90......4r" and the "isDefault" must be true.
+will show the available ids, e.g. "id": c45f88-90......4r" and the parameter "isDefault" must be true.
 If you have several ids, make sure to set true to the id, you want to use.
 ```
 az account set -s "your preferred subscription id"
 ```